manifold-systems/manifold/manifold-deps-parent/manifold-sql/readme.md

 An inline query can also be declarative using comment delimiters.
 Here the `Payments` query type is defined and used in the same scope.
 Notice, the type name, `Payments.sql`.
 The format follows the file name format where the type name precedes the type _kind_.
 In this case the name is `Payments` and the kind is `sql`.
 As such SQL types can be defined in resource files as well as inlined types.
-Read more about type kinds [here](https://github.com/manifold-systems/manifold/tree/master/manifold-core-parent/manifold).

 <img width="550" height="287" align="top" src="../../docs/images/img2.png">
 <br>